medplum/medplum/examples/medplum-chart-demo/README.md

 The Patient Chart has 3 distinct panels

 1. Clinical Chart
-  The Clinical Chart Summarizes the patient history and their status.
+  The left panel shows the patient history and their status.
 Notable information in the clinical chart includes the following Resources:
+    - Patient Information
     - Upcoming Appointments
     - Documented Visits
     - List of Allergies
     - List of Problems
     - Medication Requests
     - Smoking Status
     - Vitals

 2. Tasks
-  The Center Panel is a Task list that has a
+  The center panel shows list of the Task resource with a different focus resource.
+    - Each focus has is interactive to either review or fill out
+    - This example project demonstrates interactions of the following resources:
+      - Questionnaire
+      - QuestionnaireResponse
+      - DiagnosticReport
+      - CarePlan

+3. SOAP Note
+  The right most panel documents an enounter with the patient through a questionnaire.
+When the questionnaire is filled out and submitted, a task is automatically created with the response as the focus to be reviewed.

 ### Getting Started